crashappsec/chalk/README.md

 [![tests](https://github.com/crashappsec/chalk/actions/workflows/tests.yml/badge.svg?branch=main&event=push)](https://github.com/crashappsec/chalk/actions/workflows/tests.yml?query=branch%3Amain)

-# Telemetry & observability for the software development lifecycle.

 ## About Chalk

 Chalk™ captures metadata at build time, and can add a small 'chalk mark' (metadata) to any artifacts, so they can be identified in production.
 Chalk can also extract chalk marks and collect additional metadata about the operating environment when it does this.

-Using Chalk, you can build a graph connecting development and production, so that devops engineers understand what is happening in the development process, and so that developers can understand what is happening in the infrastructure.
-With this information, they can work better together.
+Using Chalk, you can build a graph connecting people, development, builds and production, so that devops engineers understand what is happening in the development process, and so that developers can understand what is happening in the infrastructure.

-Visibility into development and production also enables security engineers to better manage risk.

 ## How-tos